 - City staff provided Council with a briefing on the policy and regulatory framework applicable to electrical facility planning and permitting on Monday July 7.
 Find more information in the background documents.
 Staff from the Washington Utilities and Transportation Commission also participated in the discussion with City Council.

 - Bellevue members of PSE's Energize Eastside Community Advisory Group participated in a discussion with City Council on Monday, June 16 at City Hall.
-Meetings of the CAG and its sub-area committees are posted on the Energize Eastside project calendar.

 - Bellevue hosted a Community Forum on PSE's Energize Eastside on Tuesday June 3, City Hall, 450 110th Ave.
 NE, 7-9 pm. to hear directly from residents, business owners and other stakeholders.
 Here is the video and public comments document.
 Feedback received at the forum will be reported to the City Council and PSE and help guide the city's continuing engagement on the project.
 Here is how we asked people to participate.